 Boston Engagement Center

-The current Engagement Center is located at the intersection of Atkinson Street and Southampton Street of South Boston in a 3,200-square-foot temporary tent structure.
+The former Engagement Center was located at the intersection of Atkinson Street and Southampton Street in South Boston in a 3,200-square-foot temporary tent structure.
 The tent structure was re-purposed as the Engagement Center due to its availability as a large open space; however, the space was not designed for the specific and evolving needs of the EC.
 Saam Architecture was engaged by the Boston Public Facilities Department (PFD) in January 2019 to complete a programming study for a permanent Engagement Center.
 Based on collaborative meetings with an advisory team of representatives from Human and Health Services (HHS), BPHC, Office of Recovery Services (ORS), MONUM, Inspectional Services (ISD), and PFD, the design team developed a space program and recommended approach for siting, design requirements for architecture, structure, building systems and a construction cost estimate.